Wind power in Morocco: Planned Morocco renewable energy projects

 In 2010, the kingdom launched the development of 1,000 MW of wind power in two phases.
 The first phase—a 150 MW wind farm in Taza was awarded to a consortium of French EDF Energies Nouvelle and Japanese Mitsui in 2012.
-It is slated for completion this year.
+It is slated for completion in 2024.
 Last year, Morocco awarded the second, 850-MW phase via a tender to Italy’s Enel Green Power SpA (BIT:EGPW), in consortium with Moroccan Nareva Holding and Siemens Wind Power AS.
 The consortium will build five projects—the 150 MW Tanger 2 in the northern part of the country, 300 MW at Tiskrad, Laayoune, 200 MW at Jbel Lahdid, Essaouira, 100 MW near Boujdour, and 100 MW at Midelt, some 400 km east of Casablanca.
 The tender has attracted bids of about MAD 300 (USD 30/EUR 28) per MWh on average.

 All wind farms will be developed under public private partnership and structured under the build, own, operate and transfer (BOOT) scheme.
 Commissioning of the tender projects was expected between 2017 and 2020.

 Morocco Renewable Energy wind projects planned to be installed through 2030: